komidore64/dotfiles/README.md

 # dotfiles

-Configured for Linux, and Mac OS X too.
+Configured for Linux (including boxes on [Nitrous.IO](https://www.nitrous.io/join/Ne4RmyEvhD8), and Mac OS X.

-Copy them into your home directory, or clone the repository and symlink to the repo files.
+Copy them into your home directory, or clone the repository and create symlinks.

 ## vim